percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

 --------------------------------------------------------------------------------

 This option is used to choose which node will be the writer node when the mode is `singlewrite`.
 This option can be used with `--enable` and `--update-cluster`.

 A single IP address and port combination is expected.
-For instance, "--write-node=127.0.0.1:3306"
+For example, "--write-node=127.0.0.1:3306"

 The |proxysql-status| script
 ================================================================================

 |proxysql-status| is a simple script to dump |proxysql| configuration
 and statistics.

 .. code-block:: bash